surma/surma.dev/content/things/compile-js.md

 ```

 If the LHS is a number, I grab the underlying `double` from the Box, and
 coerce the RHS to double.
-I can then add two doubles, just like ~~God~~ C+
+I can then add two doubles, just like ~~God~~
-+ intended and turn it back into a `JSValue`.
+C++ intended and turn it back into a `JSValue`.
 Same procedure for strings.
 Then I got tired of writing code like this.
-Which is why `jsxx` lets you add
+If you try using `jsxx` right now,
-variables, but will genuinely throw if you try and subtract variables.
+it will let you add variables, but will genuinely throw if you try and
+subtract variables.
+Don't even think about division.

 `coerce_to_double()` and friends are yet again chains of `if`-`else` statements
 that contain the logic to turn `true` into `1.0` etc.